"The purpose of life is to live it, to taste experience to the utmost."

 The Hermit retreats from aliveness.
 He mistakes numbness, heaviness, or tight control for safety or calm.
 He feels flat, dull, or tired, as if life is happening at a distance.

-Inside, the Hermit is cut off from the natural movement and responsiveness of life.
+Inside, the Hermit is cut off from life's natural movement and responsiveness.
 He stays on the sidelines to avoid pain.

 Near Enemies: False Versions

 Hype and restlessness: Lots of movement, no real contact.
-You're busy and animated but not feeling your feet on the ground.
+We're busy and animated but don't feel our feet on the ground.

 Chasing intensity: Seeking stronger experiences to break through a sense of inner deadness.